 Right-click anywhere on the ribbon and select “Customize the Ribbon” from the drop down menu.

-An option dialog box will open.
+A dialog box will open.
 Click on the DEVELOPER check box (it is under “Customize the Ribbon Main Tabs”) and press ok.

 The developer tap is now visible and is present next to the view tab on the top menu bar.
 Click on Developer tab and select “View Code”